How to deal with jealousy…

 With oodles of love,

 PS.
 So many people suffer in silence because they feel the need to be perfect.
 They’re working to keep up appearances (I see this everywhere, especially in the church.)
 I’m tired of hearing stories about people who spiraled out of control, or took their lives, because they were being crushed under the weight of their burdens.
 It shouldn’t be like that.
 I want to encourage you to be open, honest, and authentic.
 You’re not the first person to go through something, and you’re not alone.
-You’re loved.
-You’re needed.
-You’re wanted.
+You’re loved, needed, and wanted.
 I pray this blog blesses you and encourages you.